whatbeato/pfp/README.md

 # 🎩 Profile pictures! (featuring Redis!)

 The previous version of this, made by [sampoder](https://github.com/sampoder) used a S1 DB, which I now made to use Redis, so I could selfhost this easier.
+I also added some more silly features (including a privacy policy and a country indicator!)

 --